Liam Corcoran

 Liam Corcoran (born July 3, 1984) is a Canadian singer-songwriter based in Charlottetown, Prince Edward Island.
-Formerly the front-man of Two Hours Traffic, he is now an established solo artist.
+He is also the lead singer and co-founder of the indie-pop group Two Hours Traffic.

 Career

 Two Hours Traffic

-Two Hours Traffic was a Canadian indie rock band active from 2000 to 2013.
-Hailing from Charlottetown, Prince Edward Island, the group were performers of power-pop songs.
+Two Hours Traffic is a Canadian indie rock band.
+Originally active from 2000 to 2013, they reunited in 2018 and continue to record and perform.
+Hailing from Charlottetown, Prince Edward Island, the group are performers of power-pop songs.
 Core members included Liam Corcoran (lead vocals, guitar), Alec O’Hanley (lead guitar, vocals, keyboards), Andrew MacDonald (bass, lead guitar), and Derek Ellis (drums), with Nathan Gill (bass) replacing O’Hanley in 2011.
+In the reunited version of the band, Nick Doneff has taken over on lead guitar, with MacDonald returning to bass guitar.
 Their fourth album, Little Jabs, was short-listed for the Polaris Music Prize.
 The band held a farewell tour before disbanding in 2013.
-Since then, the group has reunited occasionally.
+They reunited in 2018 with select Canadian dates.

-Each of the band members has since moved on to other musical projects: Corcoran pursues a solo career and plays with The Express; O’Hanley is part of Alvvays; Gill is part of North Lakes and Baby God; and MacDonald and Ellis are part of Golden Cinema.
+Each of the band members is involved in other musical projects: Corcoran pursues a solo career and plays with The Express; O’Hanley is part of Alvvays; Gill is part of North Lakes and Baby God; MacDonald and Ellis are part of Golden Cinema; Doneff records and performs as a solo artist under his own name.